Thomas Paine: Funding the Revolution

 Paine bought his only house in 1783 on the corner of Farnsworth Avenue and Church Streets in Bordentown City, New Jersey and he lived in it periodically until his death in 1809.
 This is the only place in the world where Paine purchased real estate.
 In 1785, Paine was elected a member of the American Philosophical Society.

-In 1787, a bridge of Paine's design was built across the Schuylkill River at Philadelphia.
-At this time his work on single-arch iron bridges led him back to Paris, France.
+In 1787, Paine proposed an iron bridge design for crossing the Schuylkill River at Philadelphia.
+Having little success in acquiring funding, Paine returned to Paris, France seeking investors or other opportunities to implement his, at the time, novel iron bridge design.
 Because Paine had few friends when arriving in France aside from Lafayette and Jefferson, he continued to correspond heavily with Benjamin Franklin, a long time friend and mentor.
 Franklin provided letters of introduction for Paine to use to gain associates and contacts in France.

 Later that year, Paine returned to London from Paris.
 He then released a pamphlet on August 20 called Prospects on the Rubicon: or, an investigation into the Causes and Consequences of the Politics to be Agitated at the Meeting of Parliament.
 Tensions between England and France were increasing, and this pamphlet urged the British Ministry to reconsider the consequences of war with France.
 Paine sought to turn the public opinion against the war to create better relations between the countries, avoid the taxes of war upon the citizens, and not engage in a war he believed would ruin both nations.